 What to do when your dog watches you eat strawberries!
 Being one of nature’s sweetest treats, it can be tough to turn down a curious canine.

-You’ll be happy to know that strawberry is a fruit that can, in fact, be shared with dogs.
+You’ll be happy to know that strawberry is a fruit that can be shared with dogs.
 Feeding a few to Fido is fantastic and you don’t have to worry.

-Strawberries are a great idea for occasionally rewarding your dog.
-They are nutritious and pets can benefit as well.
+Strawberries are good for occasionally rewarding your dog.
+They’re nutritious and pets can benefit as well.
 Learn much more…

 Can I Give My Dog a Strawberry?
 Answer: Yes